CDAT/jupyter-vcdat/kube/README.md

 Dockerfile.core -> everything conda/pip, based on miminal jupyterhub img
 Dockerfile.labextensions -> labextensions we desire to add

 Our extension needs to be built from npm repo or container cannot be ran read-only here are the steps:

 npm login
-editpackage.json to set new version npm install npm publish
+edit package.json to set new version npm install npm publish